best beaches Marbella

 Is the sand dark on all Marbella beaches?

 Mostly yes.
-The Costa del Sol has darker sand than the Caribbean-style beaches further east.
+The Costa del Sol has darker sand than the beaches further east.

 Can I bring a crochet bag to the beach?